All case studies

 4.2 Data Extraction

-We used the Vivly SDK to automate the extraction.
+We used the Vivly CLI to automate the extraction.

 We queried the Vivly SDK with the above prompt, and it analysed the intent and identified the specific communities actively discussing it.